Rustic Garden Projects

 I use a palisade fence around the outermost boundary, and then define smaller areas within that with twig picket fences, which are similar but much lower.

 The boundary can be planted with scrambling vines for an established and aged feel.
-A twig trellis can be added to your fence for height.
+A twig lattice can be added to the top of your fence for height.

 In this way you have the best of both worlds; privacy, and yet it allows you to see into the different areas.